Tonic Grenache 2018 - SOLD OUT

-After hand picking the fruit, we de-stemmed 65%, leaving the rest as whole bunches, then foot-stomped it and left it be.
-As in 2016 it spent 31 days on skins as it fermented naturally.
+After hand picking the fruit, we de-stemmed 75%, leaving the rest as whole bunches, then foot-stomped it and left it be.
+It spent 31 days on skins as it fermented naturally.
 Then through the basket press and into old French oak barrels.
-It was left on its lees, untouched, until racking in January 2018.
+It was left on its lees, untouched, until racking in December 2018.
 It was bottled the following month with a dash of sulphur, but without fining or filtration.

 Review by Campbell Mattinson at http://www.winefront.com.au (April 2018)